architjen/Anomaly-detection/README.md

 # Anomaly-detection
 Implemented list of techniques for anomaly detection on AIRBUS data.
-Please follow the report (pdf file) for more clairty
+Please follow the report (pdf file) for more info

 ### Traditional method:
 Isolation forest